percona/pmm/docs/setting-up/server/docker.md

 ## Upgrade

+!!! summary alert alert-info "Summary"
+    - Stop the running container.
+    - Backup (rename) the container and copy data.
+    - Pull the latest Docker image.
+    - Run it.

+---

 !!! tip alert alert-success "Tip"
     To see what release you are running, use the *PMM Upgrade* panel on the *Home Dashboard*, or run: